Raffles Europejski Warsaw | A luxury hotel in the city

 Humidor cigar lounge

-I can’t write a review on Raffles Europejski Warsaw without mentioning its cigar lounge.
-Stepping into this leather filled room at Humidor is like walking straight into the 1950s.
-While I wasn’t around during that time (!), there’s something very charming, in an old school way, about this lounge.
+Stepping into the Humidor cigar leather-filled lounge is like walking straight into a room from the 1950s.
+While I wasn’t around during that time, there’s something very charming, in an old school way, about this room.

 Raffles Europejski Warsaw Long Bar